 General provisions for Shadow Auctions

-Shadow Auctions can be either triggered during a daily session of MRC when an unforeseeable incident occurs or can be activated in advance if it is known that MRC will not be available for the next sessions.
+Shadow Auctions can be either triggered during a single day‐ahead coupling session when an unforeseeable incident occurs or can be activated in advance if it is known that the single day‐ ahead coupling will not be available for the next sessions.
 In either case the Allocation Platform will notify as soon as possible the concerned Registered Participants that Shadow Auctions may be triggered.
 In case of Market Coupling unavailability on the Slovenia-Italy border Shadow Auctions shall be performed only in the latter case (unavailability of MRC known in advance).

 The Allocation Platform shall allocate Transmission Rights to Registered Participants by way of explicit Allocation.
 The Shadow Auctions shall be organized via the Auction Tool.
 Each Registered Participant fulfilling the requirements for participating in the Shadow Auction may place default Bids for the Bidding Zone borders for which they are entitled according to Article 20.